Rumors & Speculation – Who Was Flora Rosson?

 When Roland and Flora lived in Phoenix during the late 1800s, social gatherings were regularly mentioned in newspapers.
 Information about parties included who gave them, who attended them, decorations, games or other activities, and even occasionally what women wore.
 Common sense tells us that anyone with, “burning social ambitions,” would have been mentioned often, as both host and attendee.
 Big purchases, like pianos, automobiles (after 1900), houses, or lavish and lengthy vacations, were also mentioned in the newspaper.

 So, was Flora Rosson in the newspaper all of the time as part of the social set, wearing expensive new gowns?
 Did she purchase a fancy piano and top of the line furnishings to go in their new house?
 Did she vacation on the Riviera, or even just on the beach in California?
-Here are Heritage Square Museum Interpreter, Katie Delahoyde, and Director of Education, Jennifer Hance, to give us the inside scoop:
+Here are Rosson House Museum Interpreter, Katie Delahoyde, and Curator of Collections, Jennifer Hance, to give us the inside scoop:

 -